BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 ### Finalizing the Signature

 When the participants agree to sign, they send their signing shares to the `coordinator`.
-When the `coordinator` has receiveed enough, it will aggregate a signature for the binary file:
+When the `coordinator` has received enough, it will aggregate a signature for the message file:
 ```
 Waiting for participants to send their SignatureShares...
 Received: {"SignatureShare":{"header":{"version":0,"ciphersuite":"FROST-ED25519-SHA512-v1"},"share":"6682858a180be6f0527a6733d33c5c957a9c2e6ff91345bfbf15f53ff4d8d608"}}